 - annual wage

-In fact, all of them sum up to the same value, if considered in the same period of time.
+In fact, all of them sum up to the same value, if considered over the same period of time.
 However, when you take a first look at different job offers, where salary is presented in various ways, the whole issue may confuse you.
 You might be not able to easily compare the rates.
 To have a clear view, first, you need to do some math with the numbers.
 If you have many offers to recalculate, that will take a long time, and if you make a mistake the consequences could be dire.
 A much nicer and easier way is to use this paycheck calculator and have all the results immediately.

 This salary to hourly converter can save a lot of your time and effort.
 And time is money, right?
-Imagine if you didn't need to do all these boring calculations or compare the salaries manually.
+Imagine if you didn't need to do all these boring calculations or to compare the salaries manually.
 Nice, isn't it?
 Thanks to us, it is possible!
 We provide you the smart salary converter that recalculates all types of wages mentioned in the paragraph above.
 The only two things you need to do is enter how many hours per week you work and fill in the value for one type of wage, e.g., the monthly wage.
 Results for all other wage types will be shown automatically.
 That's cool!

 What is more, the appropriate currency for your country is already set by default.
-If you want to perform a few calculations in a row for different salaries, it won't be a problem - simply lock the week hours field and it will not change every time when you type in new values.
+If you want to perform a few calculations in a row for different salaries, it won't be a problem - simply lock the hours per week field and it will not change every time you type in a new value.
 Moreover, you can open the advanced mode and check how much you earn per each minute and second.
 Take a look at these values too, sometimes they're really surprising!

 In this salary converter, we made a few assumptions for the purpose of simplifying the calculations.
 By default, the week is 40 hours long, but you can freely configure it according to your needs.
 A year is 52 weeks, and a month is 1/12 of a year.